Vaishnavi020404/NoteItDown/DAILY_UPDATES.md

 3. REST API Principles: How endpoints work (GET, POST, etc.) and why APIs are needed.
 4. Request & Response Objects: How data flows between client and server.
 5. NPM & Node.js Basics: How to run scripts, install dependencies, and use development tools.

+07-Sep-25

+Tasks Completed:
+1. Connected MongoDB Atlas to the Node.js backend using the cluster URI.
+2. Created and configured a .env file to securely store environment variables (MONGO_URI).
+3. Fixed undefined MONGO_URI error by correctly placing .env in the backend root and loading it with dotenv.config().
+4. Built a controller file for Notes API with methods: o	getAllNotes → Fetch notes. o	createNotes → Add a new note. o	updateNotes → Edit an existing note. o	deleteNotes → Remove a note.
+5. Linked controllers with the routes to keep project structure clean and modular.
+6. Verified server and database connectivity by running and testing routes.

+Concepts Learned:
+1. Environment Variables & dotenv: Why .env files are used to protect sensitive data like database URIs.
+2. MongoDB Atlas vs Compass:
+o	Atlas → Cloud-hosted MongoDB database. o	Compass → GUI tool to visualize and manage MongoDB data.
+3. MVC Architecture Basics: Separating logic into routes (API endpoints), controllers (functions), and models (database schema).
+4. Clean Code Practices: Using controllers improves readability, scalability, and maintainability in backend projects.